Richmond Community Neuro Rehabilitation Team

 speech therapists talkingWho we are

-We are a team of specialist Speech and Language Therapists (SLT) trained to treat communication and swallowing disorders.
+We are a team of specialist Speech and Language Therapists (SLT) trained to treat communication and swallowing disorders for people with a neurological condition.

 What we do